AI-Guided Molecular Simulations in VR: Exploring Strategies for Imitation Learning in Hyperdimensional Molecular Systems

 The framework divides the problem into two levels: high-level navigation decision-making and low-level gait generation.
-The high-level controller is trained using imitation learning from human demonstrations collected with a steerable cart, enabling the robot to acquire complex navigation behaviors.
+The high-level controller is trained using IL from human demonstrations collected with a steerable cart, enabling the robot to acquire complex navigation behaviours.
 The low-level gait controller is trained through reinforcement learning, allowing the discovery of versatile gait patterns through trial and error.
 The effectiveness of PRELUDE is demonstrated through simulations and hardware experiments, showing significant improvements over state-of-the-art reinforcement learning methods in terms of success rate and travel distance in various environmental conditions\cite{Seo2023}.
-This work exemplifies the application of imitation learning in robotics, particularly in the development of autonomous systems capable of agile and adaptive movement in real-world scenarios.
+This work exemplifies the application of IL in robotics, particularly in the development of autonomous systems capable of agile and adaptive movement in real-world scenarios.